Oozing Pumpkin | Science Experiment

-- Add a squirt of dish soap to your hydrogen peroxide.
+Add a squirt of dish soap to the hydrogen peroxide.

-- Open up the top of your jack-o-lantern and carefully lower the cup of mixture into the jack-o-lantern.
+Open your jack-o’-lantern and carefully lower the hydrogen peroxide solution into the pumpkin.
 Don’t tip it over or you’ll have to start over.
 Some kitchen tongs may be useful to do this step.

 This is the moment of truth!
-Quickly pour the yeast solution into the cup and quickly replace the top of your jack-o-lantern.
-It may take a few seconds, but once the reaction starts the result is well worth the wait.
+Quickly pour the yeast solution into the hydrogen peroxide and replace the top of your jack-o’-lantern.
+It may take a few seconds.
+Once the reaction starts, the foaming, spooky result is well worth the wait!

 How Does It Work?

 Remember treating scraped knees or a cut with hydrogen peroxide?
 H2O2 is the chemical formula for hydrogen peroxide and shows that it is made up of two hydrogen atoms and two oxygen atoms.
 H2O2 looks like ordinary water (H2O), but the addition of that extra oxygen atom turns the molecule into an extremely powerful oxidizer.
 The hydrogen peroxide found at the grocery store is a 3% solution, which is safe to touch yet is powerful enough to kill bacteria, viruses and fungi on surfaces.

 The hydrogen peroxide used for this demonstration is four times stronger than the over-the-counter variety you can buy at the store.
 Low percentage hydrogen peroxide (3%) is great at home; it will not, however, produce the massive amount of foam seen in this effect.